BROCKHAUS-AG/blog-post-angular-component-router/README.md

 In this blog post you will learn about our experiences.

 ## Introduction
 We use iFrames to isolate different parts of our application into independent websites.
 We have an application [component](https://docs.angularjs.org/guide/component) which is responsible for loading the correct website and pass the remaining url parts to the iFrame.
 Therefore our url contains the name of the website and the location path for it.
+We synchronize the location of the iFrame with the outer website to support bookmarking and deep linking.

 ```
 /apps/:app/:location*